rikithamanjunath/visualsearch/README.md

 ##### Final approach :
 ##### Image classification using CNN and Feature extraction using Pre trained CNN algorithms and calculation of Image Similarity
 ```
-1. Add the query image (input image) in the query_images folder.
+1. Add the query image (input image) in the files --> query_images folder.

-   Give the correct file name and file path in the scripts
+2. Give the correct file name and file path of the query image in CNN_Integration.ipynb (/visual/files/query_image)

-2. Using CNN_Integration.ipynb , the query image is predicted to three categories
+    Depending on the query image, three categories are predicted

-3. Features of each model for each category is saved in pickle runnning by running them for first time
+3. Features of each model for each category is saved in pickle files by running them once.

-3. These three categories, and its respective features stored in pickle files are given in the MobileNet_Image_Similarity.pynb
+   The features of the respective predicted categories which are stored in the pickle files are used in the MobileNet_Image_Similarity.pynb
-   to provide same and similar images
+   to provide same and similar images.

+   Give the pickle file path of the predicted 3 categories (/visual/files/pickle_files/Features_PreTrained/categoryname/algorithm/feature.pck)

+4. Run the MobileNet_Image_Similarity.pynb to get similar recommendation images depending on the query image.

 ```